Madhav-kanna/portfolio/README.md

-# portfolio
+# codsoft-task1
-created a simple portfolio using html,css and javascript
+a simple portfolio task